JohnKarima/password-locker/README.md

 Password Locker

 # Project Description
-- An application that will help us manage our vafious different account login credentials and passwords.
+- An application that will help us manage our various different account login credentials and passwords.

 # Screenshot
 ![Screenshop of working application](/images/screencap.png "Terminal Screenshot 1")